qasim-iqbal/shopify-image-challenge/README.md

 - -  searching images on text, and return relevant images back (could be used for product searching)
 - try using docker
 - some sort of UI, start with streamlit

+# Docker:
+- Add another seperate container for images, website and Image recognition, link them all with volumes

+- Initially try getting all working with one container

+# GIT
+- working version docker image will be provided
+- model file will be removed from git, due to git file size limit